 How to Identify and Disengage Unconscious Bias in Decision Making

 Howard Ross, founder of Cook Ross, is a leader in diversity, organizational change and leadership.
-Howard will host a webinar exclusively for AESC members on Monday 23rd May, focused on the topic of ‘The Mind of a Leader’ – examining the role that unconscious bias plays in the decision-making of leaders.
-Below Howard previews some of the topics that he will discuss during the webinar.
+Howard previously hosted a webinar exclusively for AESC focused on the topic of "The Mind of a Leader," which examined the role that unconscious bias plays in the decision-making of leaders.

 AESC: What can we do as individuals to become aware of our own biases and how do we get to the root of their real impact?

-Howard Ross: During the webinar we’ll talk about some very specific focus areas that we’ve determined through our own experience and research that help us mitigate the impact of bias.
-One of the core teachings, of course, is that we can’t make bias go away.
+Howard Ross: One of the core teachings, of course, is that we can’t make bias go away.
 The notion that we can become bias-free is no more realistic than saying we want to make breathing go away.
 We’ll talk about methods to identify and disengage it.

 AESC: What are some of the side-effects of unconscious bias in leaders and in a leadership capacity?